-Sponsors may request up to an additional five (5) percent above the calculated Developer's Fee (i.e. up to 20% of Development Costs and up to 15% of Acquisition Costs) if the additional fee is escrowed with DHCD or another lender to: (a) fund a supportive service reserve or (b) fund a rent subsidy for Targeted Population units (See Section 4.4.2) set aside for persons at or below 20% of Area Median Income (AMI) for the initial fifteen (15) year LIHTC compliance period.
+Sponsors may request up to an additional five (5) percent above the calculated Developer's Fee (i.e. up to 20% of Development Costs and up to 15% of Acquisition Costs) if the additional fee is escrowed with DHCD or another lender to: (a) fund a supportive service reserve or (b) fund a rent subsidy for Targeted Population units (See Section 4.4.2) set aside for persons at or below 20% of Area Median Income (AMI) for twenty (20) years.
+If a 20% AMI unit funded with this subsidy is rented to a voucher holder, then the next available comparable unit in the building must be rented to an income-qualified tenant at or below 20% of the AMI.
 The additional five (5) percent above the calculated Developer's Fee will not be subject to the \$2.5 million limit stated above.

 If funds are deposited for a rent subsidy, the funds will be used to fund the difference between the 20% AMI rent and 60% AMI rent.
 DHCD will work with sponsors to determine the exact mechanism necessary and appropriate to ensure funding on the subsidy.
 Additionally, during the initial fifteen (15) year LIHTC compliance period, DHCD will review, approve and monitor use of the rental subsidy.
 Provisions for the rent subsidy will be incorporated into DHCD's loan documents, as appropriate.

 Note that while this section describes the limits on the allowable Developer's Fee, Section 6.1.9 addresses expectations on the disbursement of the Developer's Fee.

-3.9.9 Phased Projects
+3.9.9 Phased and "Twinning" Projects

 Applications for subsequent phases of projects already in receipt of a reservation of RHFP funds or LIHTC allocations must show evidence that the original phase(s) of the project has achieved Sustaining Occupancy.
 For this purpose, Sustaining Occupancy means a minimum of three (3) months of break-even operations and occupancy at 90% or greater.
+Projects that involve simultaneous MBP/4% LIHTC for multiple projects that are part of a larger development located on the same, contiguous, or proximate sites must request a waiver and may be subjected to the Developer Fee limits for "twinning" projects established in Section 3.9.8.3.